DataDog/hiring-engineers/answers.md

 echo date('l jS \of F Y h:i:s A');

-//we implement the value of the web.page_views by 1 (default for increment) DataDogStatsD::increment('web.page_views');
+//we increment the value of the web.page_views by 1 (default for increment) DataDogStatsD::increment('web.page_views');
 //we create an histogram for the execution time DataDogStatsD::histogram('web.execution_time', microtime(true) - $start_time);